This apple crisp recipe is so easy - you don't even need to peel the apples! The crunchy oat pecan topping makes this crisp extra delicious.

 - In a large bowl, combine chopped apples with lemon juice and stir to coat.

 - Sprinkle the sugar, cinnamon, nutmeg and cornstarch over the apples.
-Stir well to evenly distribute the cornstarch, then pour into prepared baking dish.
+Stir well to combine and evenly distribute cornstarch.
+Pour into prepared baking dish, using a spatula to scrape everything out of the bowl.
 Smooth into an even layer.

 Make the Oat Pecan Topping: